 The new Aleksandrovsk Soviet, like all the higher political institutions and administrations, felt the need to give each of its members a portfolio to carry under their arms as if they were going to decide the fate of the Revolution.
 And they met day after day elaborating rules for their own activities.
 The time for such work was propitious.
 This was the period when the Bolsheviks and Left S-Rs agreed on many points and the question of forming a bloc arose.
-This question had not yet been posed by the leadership of either party but it was easy to predict a positive outcome.
+This question was unlikely to agree and a whole storm would be raised against him, a storm which he and his Red Guards might not survive.